catchouli/coment/README.md

 <h4>The new architecture<h4>

-As much magic and interdependency has been removed.
+As much magic and interdependency has been removed as is possible.
 In particular:

 - The world is now just a collection of systems and managers, as well as proxy APIs for the default managers
 - Managers and Systems are now just managed classes that respond to callbacks, and callbacks should be preferred for sharing data over interdependency between managers and systems in all cases